 revamped promotional channel from TV Guide Entertainment Group.

-At the CTAM Summit in San Francisco last week, TV Guide
+At the CTAM Summit in San Francisco this week, TV Guide

-Sneak Prevue unveiled three promotional spots that operators can customize with their
+Sneak Prevue plans to unveil three promotional spots that operators can customize with

 TV Guide will dedicate three minutes per hour to "Tech

 Toys," which is geared toward selling new services such as digital cable and

 The spots came with the input of top MSOs like AT&T

 Broadband & Internet Services and Time Warner Cable, as well as consumer-focus groups,

 according to TV Guide Sneak Prevue senior vice president and general manager Lucy Hood.